-The dilemma in this result is that both nodes could potentially receive a payoff better than (0,0) by accepting relay requests when $\mathcal{E}1^ - \mathcal{E}1^{r{min}} > 0$ and $\mathcal{E}2^ - \mathcal{E}2^{r{min}} > 0$.
-In other words, if the channel state is such that both nodes could save energy through mutual cooperation, both nodes would do better by choosing a[n] = (R, R) than a[n] = (DNR, DNR).
-Nevertheless, analysis of the stage game yields only one NE action profile for selfish players: mutual non-cooperation.
-In the following section, we extend this stage-game analysis to a repeated game formulation and show that, unlike a single-stage game, a repeated game with uncertain ending can include a mutually cooperative NE for selfish players.
+The dilemma in this result is that the bargaining solution developed in the previous section specifies an energy allocation such that both nodes would receive a payoff better than (0,0) by accepting relay requests.
+In other words, if the channel state is such that both nodes could save energy through mutual cooperation, both nodes would do better by choosing $\boldsymbol{a}[n] = (R, R)$ than $\boldsymbol{a}[n] = (DNR, DNR)$.
+But selfish nodes must act rationally, and a simple non-cooperative game theoretical analysis of the extensive form of the stage game shows that there is only one NE action profile for selfish players: Mutual non-cooperation.
+In the following section, we extend this stage game analysis to a repeated game formulation and show that, unlike a single-stage game, a repeated game with uncertain ending, i.e., a transmission session with an uncertain number of frames, can include a mutually cooperative NE for selfish players.